shoedler/slang/README.md

 ## Optimizations

+- [ ] Maybe delete `NATIVE_CHECK_RECEIVER` as most of the time the method is called from the receiver.
 - [ ] Use `memcpy` for concat and such (See `Seq(Tuple)` ctor for an example).
 Check for for-loops in the native methods.
 Need to test if this copies values by reference or by value.
 Needs a decision on on how we want to handle that.
 - [ ] Implement a string builder and use it everywhere.
 This is a must-have.
 - [ ] Inline `vm_push()`, `peek()` and `vm_pop()` in the Vm.